near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 }
 ```

-Now that we've explored behind the scenes and where the data is being kept, let's move on to talk about the minting functionality.
+Now that we've explored behind the scenes and where the data is being kept, let's move to the minting functionality.

 #### Minting